filecash/filecash-docs/docs/mine/lotus/manage-storage-deals.md

 {{ $frontmatter.description }}

-During the lifetime of a miner, Filecoin network clients will query the storage _price-ask_ advertised by the miner and initiate deals.
+During the lifetime of a miner, Filecash network clients will query the storage _price-ask_ advertised by the miner and initiate deals.
 Deals go through several phases:

 1. Data transfer (for online deals) or data import (for offline deals)
 2. Sealing sector with deal data (miner)